Shift Before You Learn: Enabling Low-Rank Representations in Reinforcement Learning: Related Work

 \paragraph{Sample complexity bounds.} Numerous studies have established performance guarantees for estimating low-rank structures in reinforcement learning (RL).
 Several approaches draw inspiration from matrix completion techniques and have been applied, for example, to the estimation of the Q-function \citep{shah2020sampleefficient,tyler2023overcoming,xi2023matrixestimation,stojanovic2024modelfreelowrankreinforcementlearning}.
-Our work is closer to the low-rank Markov Decision Process (MDP) framework explored in \citep{agarwal2020flambe,zhang2020spectral,zhang2022making,stojanovic2023spectral}, where the transition kernel is modeled as a bilinear factorization of the form $P(s,a,s') = \psi(s,a)^{\top} \phi(s')$.
+Our work is closer to the low-rank/linear Markov Decision Process (MDP) framework explored in \citep{yang2019sample, agarwal2020flambe,zhang2020spectral,zhang2022making,stojanovic2023spectral}, where the transition kernel is modeled as a bilinear factorization of the form $P(s,a,s') = \psi(s,a)^{\top} \phi(s')$.
 A special case arises when the factors are constrained to be non-negative, yielding models such as (soft) state aggregation and block MDPs \citep{duan2019state,sanders2020clustering,zhang2020spectral,jedra2023nearly}.
 To the best of our knowledge, we are the first to analyze the sample complexity of estimating successor measures.
 Importantly, since successor representations are typically full-rank, imposing a strict low-rank assumption would be inappropriate.
-Instead, our analysis avoids explicit structural assumptions and allows structure to emerge organically from the mixing properties of the underlying dynamics.
+Alternative notions of rank have been proposed in the function approximation setting \citep{jiang2017contextual, sun2019modelbased, du2021bilinear, jin2021bellman}; however these depend not only on the dynamics but also on the choice of the function class.
+In contrast, our analysis does not rely on function approximation or any structural assumptions, and allows intrinsic structure to emerge naturally from the mixing properties of the underlying dynamics.